persistenceOne/networks/test-core-1/upgrades/v3/guide_v3.1.md

 Now, at the upgrade height, Cosmovisor will upgrade to the v3.1 binary

 ## Manual Option
-1. Wait for Osmosis to reach the upgrade height
+1. Wait for PersistenceCore to reach the upgrade height
 2. Look for a panic message, followed by endless peer logs.
 Stop the daemon
 3. Run the following commands:
 ```